yuyenchu/express_cluster_sample/README.md

     \* *Bun alternative*: replacing line 4 with ```bun src/app.js```
   2. (optional) run ```pm2 log sample-cluster-server``` to see the logs
   3. run mysql and redis on local
-  4. (optional) install docker compose and then run ```docker compose -f ../docker-compose.dev.yml up -d``` to start services needed for development, you can skip **step 3** if you decide to follow this step
+  4. (optional) install docker compose and then run ```docker compose -f ../docker-compose.dev.yml -p express_dev up -d``` to start services needed for development, you can skip **step 3** if you decide to follow this step
   5. go to [localhost:3000](http://localhost:3000)
 - Stop server
   1. stop express server by entering ```pm2 stop sample-cluster-server```